Nitya-Somani/Namaste-ReactAndTailwind/README.md

 ### 7. Lazy Loading 🚀

-🚀 We've implemented lazy loading to optimize app performance and loading times, ensuring a smooth experience for our users.
+🚀 I've implemented lazy loading to optimize app performance and loading times, ensuring a smooth experience for our users.

+### 8. Add to cart 🛒

+🛒 I've implemented add to cart feature by which user can seamlessly add the product to the cart.

 ## 🚀 Getting Started